Nezumi no Sumō: Story

 That day, the old man once again goes up the mountain in order to cut firewood.
 Again, he hears the strange chanting and realizes that another sumo match is taking place.
 He hurries to the clearing to watch as the fat mouse and the slender mouse start their match.
 This time, the slender mouse is easily able to fling the larger mouse out of the ring.
 Angered, the larger mouse calls for a rematch, but is swiftly beaten again and again.
 The large mouse curses the smaller mouse and demands to know how he has suddenly become so strong.
 The slender mouse replies that he got strong from eating rice cakes, and the larger mouse responds that though his household is rich they are also stingy and do not spare such hearty fare.
 He asks to come to the old couple's house in order to eat rice cakes with the slender mouse, and the slender mouse agrees on the condition that he bring a large sum of money.

 The old man hurries back down the mountain to tell his wife of what he witnessed, and she replies that they should take all of their rice and make rice cakes for the rodents, adding hopefully that they can make do without the rice until the new year.
 In addition to the rice cakes, the old woman leaves out two loincloths for the mice.
 Upon waking the next morning, the old couple find both the rice cakes and the loincloths absent, and the old man excitedly prepares to go up the mountain to witness the next sumo match.
 Before he leaves, he notices three gold coins in the corner of the room.
 Surprised, he calls his wife and tells her they must have been left by the mouse from the rich man's house.

 The old couple set off together to cut firewood and once again the strange chanting can be heard.
-The two hurry to the clearing to watch the match, and see two fine, healthy mice in red loincloths grappling.
+The two hurry to the clearing to watch the match, and see two mice in red loincloths grappling.
 The match goes on for a long time, with both mice being too strong to be toppled by the other.
 The old couple watch the match continue until evening, and then return home content that they have done a good deed.
 With the money left by the rich man's mouse, the two live happily ever after.